oashour/academic_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently in my sixth and final year as a physics PhD student at UC Berkeley, working with [Sinéad Griffin](https://sineadgriffin.com) at Berkeley Lab.
-My doctoral research primarily sits at the intersection of computational condensed matter physics, high-energy physics, and quantum sensing, [see below for an overview](#research).
-I am currently interested in developing hybrid quantum algorithms for materials physics, specifically with a focus on studying defects.
-In 2024, I interned with the quantum computing group at NERSC, where I worked on hybrid quantum algorithms for chemical systems.
+My research primarily lies at the interface of condensed matter physics, high-energy physics, and quantum sensing, [see below for an overview](#research).
+I am currently interested in the development of robust, scalable quantum algorithms for studying quantum materials and strongly correlated systems.

 I completed my BS at Texas A&M University in 2017, followed by two years as a Berkeley Graduate Fellow, earning my MS in applied physics from the AS&T program in 2019.
-During this period, I worked primarily in nonlinear dynamics, with my research centered on the classically integrable nonlinear Schrödinger hierarchy.
-I derived new analytical approaches for computing higher-order analytical solutions, and developed numerical algorithms for exploring several experimentally-relevant systems.
+During this period, I worked primarily in nonlinear dynamics, focusing on classically integrable systems.

-I maintain a [separate website](https://ashour.dev) for my notes on various academic and non-academic topics.
+I maintain a [separate website](https://ashour.dev) for my notes on various academic and research topics.
 On a personal level, my hobbies include building mechanical keyboards, reading, and breaking computer RPGs by being too optimal.
 I live with my wife, dog, and two cats in the SF Bay Area.